The benefits of filing your Self Assessment tax return early

 The deadline for filing your Self Assessment tax return looms on 31 January every year.

-However, contrary to popular belief, you don’t have to wait until January to submit it.
-In fact, you can get ahead of the game by filing it as early as the end of the tax year.
-In 2023, more than 77,500 taxpayers beat the January rush and submitted their tax returns on 6 April.
+But contrary to popular belief, you don’t have to wait until January to submit it.
+In fact, you can get ahead by filing it as early as the start of the new tax year.

-In this article, we look at some of the key benefits of filing your tax return early.
+In this article, you'll learn the key benefits of filing your tax return early.

-1. Minimise your risk of paying penalty fines
+1. Minimise your risk of paying HMRC fines

-An estimated 1.1 million customers missed the 31 January 2024 deadline.
+An estimated 1.1 million customers missed the 31 January deadline in 2024.
 HMRC sends reminders to customers well in advance of the deadline.
-If you fail to submit your tax return by the deadline, HMRC will send a penalty notice, detailing the penalty amount, the reason for the penalty, and any actions required.
+If you don't file your tax return on time, HMRC will send a penalty notice detailing the amount you owe, the reason for the charge, and any further actions required from you.

 Penalties for filing a tax return late are: